mjt0822/A03/README.md

-Part 2
+Part 2(Glossary from Github.com)
-  Branch -
-  Clone
-  Commit
-  Fetch
-  GIT
-  Github
-  Merge
-  Merge Conflict
-  Push
-  Pull
-  Remote
-  Repository
+  Branch - a similaer verison of the repository, but doesn't have a live verison of the repository when making changes Clone - local version of a repository.
+  Commit - user's changes to the file or files
+  Fetch - command for git when changes are made to remote repository GIT - program which keep track of changes in text files Github - website where you can upload projects or files Merge - combining changes from one repository to another Merge Conflict - difference between branches.
+Mostly happens because of changes with files between users Push - sending the changes to the remote repository Pull - fetching and merging changes
+  Remote - repository that is on the server
+  Repository - github's version of a project folder